aws/amazon-neptune-jdbc-driver/markdown/bi-tools/DbVisualizer.md

 Download the latest version of [DbVisualizer](https://www.dbvis.com/) to use the Driver in DbVisualizer.

-**For Mac you must launch your BI tool through terminal to have the environment variables loaded.**

 #### Adding the Amazon Neptune JDBC Driver to DbVisualizer

 1. [Download](https://github.com/aws/amazon-neptune-jdbc-driver/releases) the Neptune JDBC driver `JAR` file and note the directory it is saved/located in.